From Edge State Physics to Entanglement Spectrum: Studying Interactions and Impurities in Two-Dimensional Topological Insulators

 Though out this manuscript we consider natural unit, $\hbar=c=k_{B}=1$.
 The manuscript is organized as follows: first the general formalism is introduced.
 Subsequently, we delve into the analyses of the prototypical topological band insulators, the \emph{Kane-Mele model}.
 We add to this model local degrees of freedoms and electronic interactions to investigate the interplay of magnetism, interactions and topology.
 We finish with a conclusion and some possible future perspectives.

 \emph{The physics of a hard-wall boundary:} In a D-dimensional system, a hard-wall boundary is a D-1 surface that prohibits the flow of particles and information.
-These properties are implemented by specific boundary conditions on the Schrödinger equation.
-For instance, let's consider massive Dirac's fermions in two dimensions with a hard boundary located at $x=0$\citep{lieb_two_1961,edward_witten_three_2016,fukui_theory_2020}.
-We need to ensure that the single particle wave function $\psi\left(x,y\right)=X\left(x\right)Y\left(y\right)$ follows the hard wall conditions
+These properties are implemented by specific boundary conditions on the Schrödinger equation that ensures that the current through the boundary is zero.
+For instance, let's consider \emph{non-relativistic} fermions in two dimensions with a hard boundary located at $x=0$.
+To ensure that the single particle wave function $\psi\left(x,y\right)=X\left(x\right)Y\left(y\right)$ follows the hard wall conditions, we require that

-These conditions lead to two very distinct type of $X\left(x\right)$ functions: \emph{bulk} and \emph{boundary} solutions.
+It was shown that for the case of \emph{relativistic} fermions\citep{lieb_two_1961,edward_witten_three_2016,fukui_theory_2020}, the \emph{no-current} condition leads to two very distinct type of $X\left(x\right)$ functions: \emph{bulk} and \emph{boundary} solutions.
 Bulk solutions correspond to standing waves and must be zero at the boundary,

 with $x_{0}$ and $\varepsilon$ constants.
 Conversely, zero energy boundary solutions can exist.
 They correspond to exponentially decaying functions

 where $\xi$ is the characteristic length of the state.
 The behavior of $Y\left(y\right)$ can depend on the details of the microscopic theory.
 A well known example is graphene\citep{lado_edge_2015}.
 In graphene, an \emph{armchair} edge in graphene gives rise to boundary states with energies away from the Fermi level, while a \emph{zigzag} edge introduces states at the Fermi level with no dispersion.
 The fact that we can classify solutions in the presence of a real hard wall boundary as \emph{bulk} states and \emph{boundary} states is a powerful insight into the spectrum of entanglement.